Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 *Marine Ich, Cryptocaryon

-This can be VERY effective for stubborn external infected areas on a fish (such as node on fish tails, etc.).
+This can be VERY effective for stubborn external infected areas on a fish (such as node on fish tails, etc.) as well as a first response to a wound or injury.

 The negative of swabs is these can be even much more difficult to perform for a nervous fish keeper than a bath, so staying calm is very important.
 As well, while remaining calm, it is best to firmly but gently handle the fish so as to prevent injury.
 I prefer using my hands once captured, not a net.
 For larger specimens I will use a smooth container with square sides to more easily hold the fish firmly.